open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/user-guide.md

 3. At the navigation bar, the RTF (Real Time Factor) indicates the current simulation speed related to real time.
 For instance, a RTF = 2 means that simulation runs at twice the speed of real time.
 4. Real time factor target value can be altered to set a specific RTF.
 5. At the navigation bar, click on "Play/Pause" to start or pause the simulation.
+6. At the navigation bar, click on "Reset" to stop a simulation and initialize it again.
-6. To close the current simulation and to load another configuration, click the "Tear down" button.
+7. To close the current simulation and to load another configuration, click the "Tear down" button.
 Note that the current simulation needs to be paused in order to enable this button.

 ![foo](/assets/img/UserguideFig4.png "Control the simulation")